Meghan Markle & Kate Middleton Closer Than Ever Amid Feud Rumors, Per ‘Hollywood Life’

 “The main reason Harry and Meghan want to move out of Kensington Palace is because they really want to enjoy a little more privacy once the baby arrives.
 Neither of them is keen on the baby being permanently in the spotlight, and living in the center of London makes that kind of inevitable really,” the insider dished.

-It seems that Meghan Markle and Prince Harry simply want to get out of the palace and raise their growing family in the countryside comfort of Frogmore Cottage, where they will reportedly be moving after the first of the year.
+It seems that Meghan Markle and Prince Harry simply want to get out of the palace, and raise their growing family in the countryside comfort of Frogmore Cottage — where they will reportedly be moving in early 2019.

 According to a previous report by the Inquisitr, Kate Middleton recently made an appearance in Leicester, where she greeted fans and had friendly chats with many of them.

-In one video from a fan encounter, Kate is asked how her children are, and reveals that her kids, Prince George, 5, Princess Charlotte, 3, and Prince Louis, 7 months are all doing well and looking forward to the Christmas holiday season.
+In one video from a fan encounter, Kate is asked how her children are.
+She reveals that her kids — Prince George, 5, Princess Charlotte, 3, and Prince Louis, 7 months — are all doing well, and are looking forward to the Christmas holiday season.

-She reveals that the kids have been singing holiday songs and getting inspired by Christmas trees going up around them, adding that she can’t believe how big her youngest son, Louis is getting.
+She reveals that the kids have been singing holiday songs and getting inspired by Christmas trees going up around them, adding that she can’t believe how big her youngest son, Louis, is getting.

-Middleton is then asked about Meghan Markle’s pregnancy, which she calls very “special,” saying that she’s excited for her brother and sister-in-law, and that she’s happy that her kids will be getting a new little cousin when Meghan and Harry welcome their first child this spring.
+Middleton is then asked about Meghan Markle’s pregnancy, which she calls very “special,” saying that she’s excited for her brother and sister-in-law.
+She goes on to say that she’s happy that her kids will be getting a new little cousin when Meghan and Harry welcome their first child this spring.

 It seems that there is no bad blood between Kate Middleton and Meghan Markle after all.